letuananh/intsem.fx/README.md

 ## Install

-The `coolisf` package itself is available on [PyPI](https://pypi.org/project/coolisf/) can can be installed using pip
+The `coolisf` package itself is available on [PyPI](https://pypi.org/project/coolisf/) and it can be installed using pip

 ```bash
 pip install coolisf
 ```

-However, to acquire all required components and data can be tricky.
+However, it can be tricky to acquire all the required components and data.
 Please find version specific prerequisites and installation instructions on coolisf's [official Github release page](https://github.com/letuananh/intsem.fx/releases).

 If you encounter any problems or difficulties, please submit a ticket for support at: https://github.com/letuananh/intsem.fx/issues